evanwill/web-cites/content/3-ia.md

 If you select the option "Save also in my web archive", the capture will appear in your account's "web archive" list, giving you a basic way to keep track of saved items.

 On a larger scale, many institutions subscribe to [Archive-It](https://www.archive-it.org/) service to create, manage, and store their own web archives.
-Internet Archive also supports a variety of initiatives to [preserve open access scholarship](https://blog.archive.org/2020/09/15/how-the-internet-archive-is-ensuring-permanent-access-to-open-access-journal-articles/).
+Internet Archive also supports a variety of initiatives to [preserve open access scholarship](https://blog.archive.org/2020/09/15/how-the-internet-archive-is-ensuring-permanent-access-to-open-access-journal-articles/)--checkout [Internet Archive Scholar](https://scholar.archive.org/) featuring full text search of archived research documents.